terminal29/Simple-OpenVR-Driver-Tutorial/README.md

+# Simple OpenVR Driver bridge

+This is my fork if simple OpenVR driver tutorial, which is made to be used as a bridge between any program and SteamVR.
+If you have any tracking system that you wish to use as SteamVR trackers, this is probably a good place to start.

+This driver opens a named pipe, on which it listens for commands.
+This enables an easy way to create and move trackers in SteamVR by simply connecting to a named pipe and sending messages to it.
+A c++ example is included, but it should be possible to use in any language.
+To use on linux, windows API for named pipes would have to be replaced with the linux one.

+The main project for which i use this driver is ApriltagTrackes, which is why the trackers are named as such in the driver.
+If you have any questions or want to use this driver, feel free to join the ApriltagsTrackers discord and write in the dev-talk channel, link on its github page.

+Bellow is the original Readme.
+Most of the installation should stay the same.

 # Simple OpenVR Driver Tutorial
 I created this driver as a demonstration for how to write some of the most common things a SteamVR/OpenVR driver would want to do.
 You will need to understand C++11 and some C++17 features at least to make the most use of this repo.
 It features: